-- Participating in emergency call-out system for corporate directors. - Participating in City Council / Multi-Agency Emergency Management Team(s). - · Assisting generally in City Council's relief effort. - Ensuring that colleagues are aware of, and trained, equipped and competent to undertake their emergency planning roles. - Managing departmental response. - Ensuring preparation, maintenance and appropriate implementation of Departmental Response Plan and Departmental Emergency Business Continuity Plan(s). - Ensuring that effective Business Continuity arrangements are in place for service areas with provision for maintenance/recovery of critical services. - Chair the Community Services Business Continuity team in the event of a serious incident.
+- Participating in emergency call-out system for corporate directors. - Leading/participating in City Council / Multi-Agency Emergency Management Team(s). - Managing directorate emergency response. - Chairing the Resident Services Business Continuity team in the event of a serious incident.

-Roles / Responsibilities of departmental teams
+Roles / Responsibilities of Directorate teams

-- In conjunction with emergency services and key external agencies establishing emergency plans for public events. - Providing and maintaining library premises for use as Public Information Centres. - Providing and maintaining premises with catering facilities for use as Emergency Accommodation Centres and Reception Centres (Leisure Centres). - Providing information and expertise relating to parks and open spaces. - Providing professional and technical colleagues and expertise in respect of the above functions: - community development colleagues - o catering colleagues (in support of Adult Services as main provider) - neighbourhood protection.
-(Community Protection Officers are managed and deployed by the Police.
-See Contact List for details.) - Advising on longer-term rehabilitation of the community, supporting and assisting community recovery. - Advising on longer-term rehabilitation of the community. - Providing personnel and expertise in respect of the above functions: - o colleagues to support public information function - o premises support colleagues at emergency accommodation centres - expertise in public events and crowd management. - Liaising with Health services, the Environment Agency, DEFRA and other agencies as appropriate. - Providing services relating to cemeteries and crematoria. - Undertaking investigative/enforcement duties, as necessary. - Providing professional and technical colleagues, as appropriate, to the above functions. - Providing advice on issues arising due to faith/cultural requirements and language difficulties. - Providing and maintaining resources, systems and operators as listed in Departmental Emergency Plan including: - communication systems

-- catering equipment (in support of Development and Growth as main provider). - Support the Departmental Liaison Officers (DLO) to ensure all service areas prepare and maintain Business Continuity Plans to include actions to ensure critical functions can be maintained/recovered in the event of a disruption.
+- In conjunction with emergency services and key external agencies establishing emergency plans for public events. - Providing and maintaining premises with catering facilities for use as Emergency Accommodation Centres and Reception Centres (Leisure Centres). - Providing information and expertise relating to parks and open spaces. - Advising on longer-term rehabilitation of the community, supporting and assisting community recovery. - Providing personnel and expertise in respect of the following functions: - o premises support colleagues at emergency accommodation centres - expertise in public events and crowd management. - Liaising with Health services, the Environment Agency, DEFRA and other agencies as appropriate. - Providing services relating to cemeteries and crematoria. - Undertaking investigative/enforcement duties, as necessary. - Providing professional and technical colleagues, as appropriate, to the above functions. - Providing advice on issues arising due to faith/cultural requirements and language difficulties. - Providing and maintaining resources, systems and operators as listed in Directorate Emergency Plan including: - o communication systems - Support the Directorate Liaison Officers (DLO) to ensure all service areas preparing and maintaining Business Continuity Plans to include actions to ensure critical functions can be maintained/recovered in the event of a disruption.